-The activities in events such as the Biowaste Clubs or networking of follower cities involve the participation of humans.
+The activities in events such as the Biowaste Clubs, Circular Investors Days, or replicability actions with members of HOOP Network of Cities and Regions involve the participation of humans.
 The outcomes of these activities are results of the project, being made public in most cases in form of reports, although they might give scientific publications.

-The procedures and criteria for the recruitment in these activities will be established according with ethic standards, ensuring equity and clarity.
+The procedures and criteria for the recruitment in these activities is established according with ethics standards, ensuring equity and clarity.
 These criteria will be agreed upon by all involved partners in collaboration with and after consultation of their Research Ethics Departments.
+The activities must be approved by the HOOP Ethical Committee.

-Priority will be given to asking and obtaining the participants' signed forms of free, voluntary and informed consent and only in case where signing consent may put in danger their anonymity there will be an oral consent attentively asked for and taken from the participants.
+Priority wis given to asking and obtaining the participants' signed forms of free, voluntary and informed consent and only in case where signing consent may put in danger their anonymity there will be an oral consent attentively asked for and taken from the participants.
 Besides the aspects related to personal data protection, these forms should explain that the outcomes of their participation in events might provide results for dissemination, although the reports or eventual scientific publications are not expected to involve personal data.
 In case of children and minors participation in educational or any other social sciences research activity planned by the project, detailed information will be provided to the parents with regards to research procedures and how the welfare of minors is ensured before their written consent is asked for.
-All the criteria, procedures and consent forms will be developed and explained in more detail in Deliverable D10.1 (H - Requirement No1).
+All the criteria, procedures and consent forms are developed and explained in more detail in Deliverable D10.1 (H - Requirement No1).